alexhippo/oop_game/README.md

 This project was created as part of the [Treehouse Full Stack Javascript Techdegree](https://teamtreehouse.com/techdegree/full-stack-javascript).

 ## Styles Changed from Original File
+- Renamed the title of the game to "2020 Phrase Hunter"
+- Added instructions on how to play the game
-- heading font was changed to "Bungee Shade" from Google Fonts
+- Heading font was changed to "Bungee Shade" from Google Fonts
 - Phrase element "shakes" if player chooses the incorrect key
 - Life element "pulses" when life is lost
 - Phrase element has a "tada" animation when player guesses the phrase correctly.